zranger1/hubitatpixelblazedriver/README.md

 It works with RuleMachine and the Maker API, so you can coordinate the Pixelblaze with your other home automation devices.

+### What's New -- Version 2.0.5
+You can now use the the Pixelblaze discovery service to get IP addresses for Pixelblaze devices by name on your LAN.
+Static IP addresses are no longer required.
+To use this feature:
+- on the "Settings" tab of your Pixelblaze's web UI, enable Network Discovery
+- enable **Use Pixelblaze discovery service to find IP address** in the Preferences section of your device page on your hub.
+- set the Pixelblaze's "Device Name" on your hub to be the same as the name shown on the Settings tab of the web UI.
+- save your device preferences on the hub

+Your hub will now be able to find your Pixelblaze, even if its IP address changes.

 ### What's New -- Version 2.0.4
 **Minimizing flash RAM writes to extend Pixelblaze lifespan** - the Pixelblaze is based on the Espressif ESP32, which has flash RAM rated for 100,000 cycles.
 This is actually... not a lot for a device that is focused on programmability.
 Depending on how you use your Pixelblaze, it's possible to reach the limit in a finite amount